 As much as I enjoy New York City, I’m here to tell you that the Garden State has a lot to offer Super Bowl visitors, especially if you want to avoid the big crowds and high costs of New York City.

-Western New Jersey is a rural playground full of parks, farms, rolling hills, rivers, lakes and living history.
-Here are ten things to do in New Jersey that aren't on the shore.
+Much of the state of New Jersey is a rural playground full of parks, farms, rolling hills, rivers, lakes and living history.
+Here are 11 things to do in New Jersey that aren’t on the shore.